Holiday Decorating Safety

 - Use lights that have been tested for safety – look for a certification mark from UL, CSA, ETL or other nationally-recognized laboratories.
 Consider using LED lights when possible – they run cooler, use less energy and last longer than incandescent lights.

 - Never exceed the maximum number of strings or devices that may be linked together, as indicated on decoration packaging.

 - Carefully inspect all lights and decorations for cracks, damaged sockets and loose or bare wires prior to use – these defects can cause a serious fire or shock.

-- Unplug electric lights, devices and decorations before replacing bulbs, changing parts or attempting other repairs.
+- Unplug electric lights, devices and decorations before installing or replacing bulbs, changing parts or attempting other repairs.

 - Turn off all lights and electrical decorations before leaving your home or office, or going to bed.

 - If possible, use battery-operated candles in place of traditional candles to avoid the hazards of an open flame.
 If you choose to light candles, place them away from flammable or combustible materials, including other decorations, fabrics, plastic or paper products.

 - Do not put candles in places where they might be easily knocked over, and never leave a lit candle unattended.